Seun Osewa

 Oluwaseun Temitope Osewa (born July 17, 1982) is a Nigerian internet entrepreneur.
 He is the founder of Nairaland, a popular internet forum launched in March 2005, which was projected as the biggest African forum by Forbes.
 YNaija listed him as one of the most innovative Nigerians in technology.
 He was also listed among T.I.N Magazine's top 10 most influential Nigerian online entrepreneurs in 2015.

+Early life and education

+Seun hails from Ogun state, born on 17th, July, 1982.
+He dropped out of school when he was a student of electrical engineering in 1998 at Obafemi Awolowo University.